topnodrog/JunctionGenerator/README.md

 ## Getting Started with V6 (current version)

-Since V6 is the current version of Archon, all the code for V6 is in both the main directory and `archon/iterations/v6-tool-library-integration` directory.
+Since V6 is the current version of JunctionGenerator, all the code for V6 is in both the main directory and `JunctionGenerator/iterations/v6-tool-library-integration` directory.

-Note that the examples/tool library for Archon is just starting out.
+Note that the examples/tool library for JunctionGenerator is just starting out.
 Please feel free to contribute examples, MCP servers, and prebuilt tools!

 ### Prerequisites
 - Docker (optional but preferred)